clld/clld/docs/tutorial.rst

 Filling the database is done by instantiating model objects and `adding them <http://docs.sqlalchemy.org/en/rel_0_9/orm/tutorial.html#adding-new-objects>`_ to ``clld.db.meta.DBSession``.
 (This session is already initialized when your code in ``initializedb.py`` runs.)
+For more information about database objects read the chapter :ref:`db_objects`.

 The ``data`` object present in the ``main`` function in ``initializedb.py`` is an instance of